 Cloud server hosting allows multiple companies to share a server, but with much more distinction between the various sections of the server than is possible through shared hosting.
-In a cloud server environment, virtualization technology is used to allow each part of the server to function as an individual unit.
+In a cloud server environment, virtualization technology allows each part of the server to function as an individual unit.
 In a sense, then, you have “your own server” without actually having your own physical device.

 Of course, you only have access to a portion of the resources on the server.
 However, virtualization allows for similar scenarios to account for the need to go beyond limitations, such as “bursting” and “swap space.”
 Keep in mind that bursting and swap space have their limitations as well.

-With cloud hosting though, you can easily increase your resources at any point with the click of a button in your administrative panel.
+With cloud hosting, you can easily increase your resources at any point with the click of a button in your administrative panel.
 As seen in the above comic, cloud server hosting can vary greatly in quality.
 Choose an industry leader for your site.

 By Kent Roberts

-Altantic.net offers an array of services including HIPAA compliant cloud hosting solutions.
+Altantic.net offers an array of services, including HIPAA compliant hosting solutions.